Down arrow icon Header bottom white curve

 Phonics

 In order to develop their decoding skills our children begin to learn phonics skills as soon as they enter our Nursery.
 We follow the Little Wandle Phonics scheme to deliver these lessons.
 Phonics is taught daily in EYFS and KS1.
 Across KS1 and KS2 children have SPAG sessions that continue to build on aspects of Phonics that is taught in lower school and also provides the opportunity for KS2 children who need to revisit learning from the phonic phases alongside learning punctuation and Grammar skills.
 Phonics lessons follow the sequence: Revisit/Review; Teach; Practice; Apply and also include the teaching of basic sight words – ‘tricky’ words and high frequency words.
 Children are organised into groups according to the Little Wandle program.
 Individual Reading books in EYFS and KS1 are matched to the phonic phase that the children are reading.
 Children on the Little Wandle program also take home a book to share with an adult alongside their Little Wandle book.
 Once children exit the program they take home a book to read individually that is at the correct book band level for their reading ability.
+Click here for helpful guides and videos of how you can support your child with phonics at home.

 Language/reading comprehension